Frequently Asked Questions

 In civil cases, my fee is usually contingent upon the outcome of the matter.
 In other words, my fee is a certain percentage of the amount of money recovered.

-In criminal and DWI cases, the fee is usually a flat fee that is based on the amount of time I will spend working on your case.
+In criminal, title ix, and professional licensing matters the fee is usually a flat fee which is based on the amount of time I will spend working on your case.
 This includes the time that I will spend thinking about your case, writing motions, meeting with prosecutors, meeting with you, investigating your case, etc… When I compute a realistic time estimate, I multiply those hours by my hourly rate and arrive at my total flat fee for services rendered.

 It is important to understand that when I decide to accept your case, your problems suddenly become my problems.
 I go home at night and think about the legal issues involved in your case.
 Sometimes, I stay awake until the wee hours of the morning working on your case.
 When I eat dinner with my family, I will talk about hearings and court appearances.
 Your life suddenly occupies a large part of my day-to-day life.